 Skip to main content

-A Timeless Approach to Holistic Development
+A Timeless Approach to Developing the Whole Person

-Our curriculum, informed by biblical truth, nurtures a knowledge and love of the Triune God and a deep understanding of human nature.
-The classical ideals of goodness, truth, and beauty, affirmed by Christian teachings, are at the heart of our academic pursuits, preparing students to engage effectively with their generation’s challenges.
+St. Stephen’s Academy is committed to a classical education that goes far beyond contemporary academic boundaries.
+Grounded in biblical truth, our curriculum nurtures a knowledge and love of the Triune God and a deep understanding of human nature.
+The classical and Christian ideals of goodness, truth, and beauty are at the heart of our academic pursuits, preparing students to engage effectively with their generation’s challenges.
+Encompassing the seven liberal arts of the trivium and quadrivium, a St. Stephen’s education is designed to cultivate moral and intellectual virtues for self-governance, equipping students to be faithful leaders in their homes, churches, vocations, and communities.

 Watch the Video: What is Classical Education?